Muahjesty/BucksBuddy/replit.md

-# Smart Campus Wallet
+# BucksBuddy

 ## Overview

-Smart Campus Wallet is a comprehensive financial management platform designed for college students at Rutgers University-Newark.
+BucksBuddy is a comprehensive financial management platform designed for college students at Rutgers University-Newark.
 The application helps students track campus-related spending, manage multiple payment methods (meal plans, dining dollars, campus cards), set budgets, earn rewards, and gain AI-powered insights into their financial habits.
 Built for the HackFest 2025 hackathon, the application provides a modern, fintech-inspired interface with Rutgers branding and a clean black/white/red design theme that makes financial management approachable and engaging for students.

 ## Recent Changes (November 16, 2025)